thaihv/landvaluation/README.md

-A service to provide basic functions of land valuation methods and applying Activiti bpm for manage business activities
+A demo for applying Activiti bpm for manage business land valuation activities